Buddhism and LGBTQ: Buddhism in the West

-In contrast to Buddhism in Asia, modern Buddhism in the Western world (European Union, United States of America, Canada, Australia and New Zealand) is typically associated with a concern for social equality—partly as a result of its largely middle-class intellectual membership base, and its philosophical roots in freethought and secular humanism.
+Modern Buddhism in the Western world (European Union, United States of America, Canada, Australia and New Zealand) is typically associated with a concern for social equality—partly as a result of its largely middle-class intellectual membership base, and its philosophical roots in freethought and secular humanism.
 When applying Buddhist philosophy to the question of homosexuality, western Buddhists often emphasize the importance the Buddha placed on tolerance, compassion, and seeking answers within one's self.
-They stress these overarching values rather than examining specific passages or texts,especially since the 1990s.
+They stress these overarching values rather than examining specific passages or texts, especially since the 1990s.
 As an interpretation of what is an individual decision and not subject to judgment by any central authority, a view of accepting all peoples, but rejecting certain types of is more predominant. people such as Issan Dorsey, Caitriona Reed, Pat Enkyo O'Hara and Soeng Hyang have been ordained as Buddhist monastics and clergy.